 Saturday, July 19, 2025

-After 10 years with my full-frame Canon EOS 5DS DSLR camera with a variety of lenses, I decided to sell the entire system to purchase a lighter, travel-friendly camera and lenses.
+After 10 years with my full-frame Canon EOS 5DS DSLR camera with a variety of lenses, I decided to sell the entire system to fund the purchase of a lighter, travel-friendly camera and lenses.

 • Canon 5DS DSLR Camera